-The storms of yesterday seem to have abated, the morning bright, we take an early morning walk across the cliffs.
-The scrub bushes are full of Sardinian Warblers as the breeding season is underway here.
-The male birds busy attracting the attention of female species to possible nest sites.
+Yesterday's storms have abated, and the morning is bright.
+We take an early morning walk across the cliffs.
+The scrub bushes are full of Sardinian Warblers, as the breeding season is underway here.
+The male birds are busy attracting the attention of female species to possible nest sites.

-With a good appetite we breakfast, and prepare for our onward journey up the coast.
+With a good appetite, we breakfast and prepare for our journey up the coast.

 They perch on the tallest branches and call to females.

-Above the village of Monte Clerigo, there is a lovely track that you can drive along and admire the rock formations.
+Above the Monte Clerigo village is a lovely track to drive along and admire the rock formations.

-Along this section of coast line the cliffs reflect the geological convulsions they have gone through.
-The layers of schists, occasionally sloping steeply then horizontally and here worn down by the sea, are forming such interesting patterns at low tide.
+Along this section of coastline, the cliffs reflect the geological convulsions they have endured.
+The layers of schists, occasionally sloping steeply and then horizontally and here worn down by the sea, are forming interesting patterns at low tide.

 Having a coffee, admiring the view.